joshi-exe/expense_analysis_android/README.md

 6. Tag on graph icon on top right corner of action bar to load bar graph against the tags.
 NOTE: at least one tag need to be set to see graph according to my conditions.
 To remove such condition, remove the else-if condition at line 79.
 The graph is also only and only accessible if any list is populated.
 If in case no transaction messages are found the list will be empty and I haven't allowed in the app to redirect to graph activity.
 7. Bar Graph can be zoomed in and panned around.
-It's an interactable graph.
+It's an intractable graph.

-Feel free to contact me if there are any queries, I'll drop my details below:

-email: 69yash@gmail.com